ruairitobrien/ruairitobrien-blog/src/render/posts/introduction-to-kubernetes.html.md

 NAME               REFERENCE                     TARGETS   MINPODS   MAXPODS   REPLICAS   AGE hello-kubernetes   Deployment/hello-kubernetes   3% / 1%   4         12        8          4m
 ```

+You can see the 'TARGETS' ratio (that's the CPU utilisation) is grown above that which we specified.
+In my example it's 3% but the autoscaler wants it to be below 1% on average so it should start scaling up to bring that back in balance.

 Check the new pods getting created.